UBC-MDS/intro-to-ml-workshop/README.md

 ![](modules/img/syzygy-git-clone.png)<br><br>
 - Paste the following GitHub repository URL in the "Enter the URL of the remote Git repository" box: https://github.com/UBC-MDS/intro-to-ml-workshop
 - Check the "Include submodules" option
 - You are all set!

+## Feedback survey

+Please take 3 min to fill out the [feedback survey before going home](https://forms.gle/sXhX44Z4yoRS1KZ68).
+This helps us knowing if this type of workshop is useful in the future.